dxx/feignhttp/README.md

 ```

 The `page` parameter will as query parameter in the url.
 An url which will be send is `https://api.github.com/repos/code-mcx/feignhttp?page=1`.

+> Note: A function parameter without `path` attribute will as a query parameter by default.

 ### Header